 Once again there will soon be an opportunity to participate in a one-day workshop on Japanese online research tools in Copenhagen.
 The workshop will be held at NIAS, University of Copenhagen’s city campus, from 10.00-approx. 15.30 on 19 September 2016.

 The workshop will focus on how to use some of the most important Japanese databases available for researchers at NNC institutions such as Japan Knowledge incl.
 Gunsho Ruiju, Asahi Shinbun Kikuzo, Japan Times Archives and hopefully also Nikkei Telecom 21 and Yomidasu Rekishikan.
 Participants will get a hands-on informative introduction to the databases and a chance to ask questions to the database representatives.

-The workshop is free but registration is necessary as seats are limited.
+The workshop is free but registration latest 15 September is necessary as seats are limited.

-Participants will need to bring their own laptops with Japanese language support to the workshop.
+Participants who wants to actively follow the introductions will need to bring their own laptops with Japanese language support to the workshop.